SGolbert/sgolbert-movie-challenge/README.md

 # State management

 The current displayed page in the sliders of the category and movie by category pages is saved in local storage and managed by the useState React hook.
 The use of Redux for such a simple use case is not recommended.
+An example with Redux can be found [here](https://github.com/SGolbert/expensify-app).